Live Streaming Server – How to Build One, and Should You Do It?

 On the other hand, using live video streaming platforms or dedicated media streaming servers is like buying a semi-cooked meal kit from the grocery store.
 Media streaming server software makes the video streaming process simpler.
 Imagine putting together that same healthy, home-cooked meal on busy weeknights, But in a quarter of the time and with much less effort.

 So what do a meal kit and a live-streaming platform have in common?
 They both handle some of the work for you to focus on more important jobs.
-In the case of broadcasters, that’s creating engaging video content, be it on-demand videos or live video streaming.
+In the case of broadcasters, that’s creating engaging video content, be it for on-demand videos or live video streaming.

 Let’s get to it.